Mastering Marathon Pacing: Lessons, Mistakes, and Smart Strategies for Faster Race Days

 How to use the tech:

-Happy running — and if you want to try this now, the Controlled Negative Split is a perfect place to start.
-Feel free to share your experience in the community collection, and let’s keep each other moving forward.
+Happy running, and if you want to try this now, the Controlled Negative Split makes an excellent starting point.
+Share what you learn in the community collection, and we’ll push forward together.

 References